ehneilsen/rtn-012/index.rst

 To fulfill the API, ``ZernikeSky`` must provide sky brightness values at a predefined set of coordinates, suggesting that we can simply calculate :math:`Z_m^n` at these values, but there is a problem: the healpix coordinates in the argument are predefined in equatorial coordinates, but the values of :math:`Z_m^n` are constant in horizon coordinates.
 The values of :math:`\rho, \phi` for the given set of healpix values are a function of the local Sidereal time (LST), so the values of :math:`Z_m^n` are as well.

-.. _label: fig-Z-vs-LST
 .. figure:: /_static/Z_vs_LST.png
    :name: fig-Z-vs-LST

    The variation of :math:`Z_m^n` as a function of LST for several sample equatorial healpixels at different declinations.
    (Variation in R.A. shifts the values horizontally, but does not affect the shape of the curves.)
    Sidereal times for which the curves have no values shown are time at which these pointings are at a zenith distance greater than the range of the Zernike function.
-   The lowest order functions (shown in the upper rows) correspond to Zernikes that have the greatest influence on the ultimate sky brightness estimate (see corresponding plots in :numref:`fig-worst-coeff-vs-time`), have Zernike polynomials that vary most smoothly over the sky (:numref:`fig-zernike-z`), and have the smoothest behavior in this plot.
+   The lowest order functions (shown in the upper rows) correspond to Zernikes that have the greatest influence on the ultimate sky brightness estimate (see corresponding plots in :numref:`fig-dynamic-coeff-vs-time`), have Zernike polynomials that vary most smoothly over the sky (:numref:`fig-zernike-z`), and have the smoothest behavior in this plot.

 Rather than calculate :math:`Z_m^n(\rho, \phi)` "from scratch" for each healpix at the time requested, ``ZernikeSky`` pre-computes ``Z[j][hpix]`` at sequences of LST values for each Zernike mode number and equatorial healpixel, and interpolates to obtain the value of ``Z[j][hpix]`` at the LST corresponding to the MJD with which it is called.
 The inset in the upper left of :numref:`fig-Z-vs-LST` shows sampled points for five different healpixels and different declinations.